The King's Daughter (2022 film): Plot

 Louis arranges for Lintillac to marry Marie-Josèphe so that they can share in Lintillac's fortune.
 He comes clean to Marie-Josèphe about being her father and that he wants her to marry Lintillac.
 She refuses and runs away crying, leaving Louis feeling remorseful.

-La Chaise goes to visit the mermaid and, realizing she is a sentient being, he confronts Labarthe and Louis, but both refuse to change their minds.
-Marie-Josèphe goes to see the mermaid, who shows her a telepathic vision of her capture.
+La Chaise visits the mermaid and, realizing she is a sentient being, he confronts Labarthe and Louis.
+He pleads with Louis not to kill the mermaid as doing so would condemn his soul as the mermaid is clearly one of God's creations due to being a sentient being.
+However, both refuse to change their minds.
+Marie-Josèphe visits the mermaid, who shows her a telepathic vision of her capture.
 Meanwhile, Yves slips a picture of the procedure under Marie-Josèphe's door, alerting her to the king's true plans.
 She confronts Louis, telling him that she will marry Lintillac if he lets the mermaid go, but he refuses.
 As everyone prepares for the wedding, La Chaise and Marie-Josèphe go to the chamber where Yves is trying to get the mermaid out.
 They are found by Labarthe, but they fight him off to give the mermaid time to escape.
 Labarthe shoots Yves, who falls into the water and is taken along by the fleeing mermaid.
 Marie-Josèphe gets Labarthe caught in a water wheel that pulls him underwater, drowning him.

 Marie-Josèphe makes it to a cliff where she has promised to rendezvous with Yves and his crew, and finds Yves healed by the mermaid.
 Louis and his men arrive and prepare to kill the mermaid as the eclipse approaches, but giving him the choice to save either his own life or hers, Marie-Josèphe jumps off the cliff and hits the water hard.
 Louis has no choice but to tell his men to stand down so that the mermaid can revive Marie-Josèphe.
 Louis watches Marie-Josèphe and Yves leave, and the mermaid swims home.
 La Chaise tells Louis he is now a great king and a great man.

 In the epilogue, Marie-Josèphe and Yves sail to find the city of Atlantis so that Marie-Josèphe may reunite with the mermaid, and she takes her underwater to see the city up close.